 Natural gas, which mainly consists of methane, is widely used in power generation.
 However, methane is a greenhouse gas, extremely flammable, and can form explosive mixtures in air.
 Methane leaks can have devastating results, so detecting leaks is vital during natural gas extraction, transportation, and power generation.2-4

-In the chemical industry production of syngas, methanol, acetic acid and other commodity chemicals depend on methane gas sensors to ensure that processes are operating safely and efficiently.
+In the chemical industry, production of syngas, methanol, acetic acid and other commodity chemicals depend on methane gas sensors, including infrared gas sensors, to ensure that processes are operating safely and efficiently.
 Measuring atmospheric levels of methane is also becoming increasingly important for monitoring changing environmental conditions that may affect the environment and human health.2-4

 There are a wide range of commercially available methane gas detectors and sensors, all with their own advantages and disadvantages:

 - Flame Ionized Detectors (FIDs)

 FIDs use a hydrogen flame to ionize the methane gas.
 The ionized gas conducts an electrical current, which is measured to determine the gas concentration.
 Although FIDs are fast and accurate, they require the presence of a hydrogen source, an open flame, and a clean air supply.
 As a result, FIDs are not suitable for some applications.4,5

 - Catalytic Sensors